JavaScript Isolation in Blazor Components

 private Task<IJSObjectReference> Module => _module ??= JSRuntime.InvokeAsync<IJSObjectReference>("import", "./js/demo.js").AsTask();

-For this demo, I've created a component that asks for your name and shows a modal to say hi.
-The JS file contains the sayHi function which just calls alert with the provided name.
-The razor component loads the ES module and calls the sayHi function using the name the user enters in an input.
-The solution looks like:
+For this demo, I've created a component that asks for your name and shows a greeting alert.
+The JS file contains the sayHi function, which calls alert with the provided name.
+The Razor component loads the ES module and calls the sayHi function with the name the user enters.
+The solution structure looks like:

 The JavaScript file is very basic.
 It simply exports a function named sayHi: